HOW CAN SHELTERS HELP ME?

 Staff and volunteers at shelters are there to listen and to offer you emotional support, information, and referrals to other services you may need such as legal, financial, medical, and housing services.
 In many homes, staff will help you with transportation to appointments and will ensure that children get to school.
 The women residents generally share household tasks and cooking.

-These shelters as referred to as 1st stage on the Sheltersafe.ca map.
+These shelters are referred to as 1st stage on the Sheltersafe.ca map.

 What are Second Stage Shelters?